Can I buy a car anywhere in Canada?

 Where should I start researching deals online?

-These websites should be useful:
+These websites should be useful in your search:

 - Autotrader